openstax/cookbook/README.md

 ## Working on a recipe (converting from easybake)

-The main goal of recipe development is to produce output via a kitchen recipe that is identical to the easybake output.
+When developing a recipe that already exists in easybake, the main goal is to produce output via the kitchen recipe that is identical to the easybake output.
 It's helpful to use VSCode's native differ or another diff tool to compare the output from the two methods of baking.

 ### Normalize